Participation in Initiatives

 Participation in CDP

 CDP (formerly the Carbon Disclosure Project) is a project that institutional investors from around the world work together and urges corporations to disclose their strategies on climate change as well as detailed data on their greenhouse gas emissions.
 MUFG has participated in the project since 2004.

 Signing of Principles for Financial Action for the 21st Century

-Bank of Tokyo-Mitsubishi UFJ (the Bank), Mitsubishi UFJ Trust and Banking (the Trust Bank) and Mitsubishi UFJ Lease & Finance (the Leasing Business) have been signatories to Principles for Financial Action towards a Sustainable Society (also known as Principles for Financial Action for the 21st Century) since their first announcement in November 2011.
+MUFG Bank (the Bank), Mitsubishi UFJ Trust and Banking (the Trust Bank) and Mitsubishi UFJ Lease & Finance (the Leasing Business) have been signatories to Principles for Financial Action towards a Sustainable Society (also known as Principles for Financial Action for the 21st Century) since their first announcement in November 2011.
 These principles established mainly through the proactive efforts of financial institutions include seven principles for financial institutions that want to take an active role and responsibility in the creation of a sustainable society, and guidelines tailored to each sector to implement the principles. the Bank, the Trust Bank and the Leasing Business will continue to make active efforts for the environment and society based on the principles.

 Implementation of The Equator Principles as a Framework

 to assess and manage Environmental and Social Risks